Home / Blog / Smart Home Buyer's Guide

 5. Plan for the Future

 Your smart home needs will change.
-Here's how to future-proof your investment:
+Here is how to plan for later changes:

 • Choose Scalable Systems: Start with a platform that can grow